alphacart/Javascript-UFO-Sightings/README.md

 JavaScript and DOM Manipulation

- In this example, written a javaScript code that will create a table dynamically using the dataset that was provided.
+Written a javaScript code that will create a table dynamically using the dataset that was provided.
 Th dataset is about UFO sightings in the United States.

 ### Automatic Table and Date Search